I ended my last post talking about quality. But this works both ways.

 For me personally, I’m still as excited as I was when I first set foot in a recruitment company as a fresh-faced and highly inquisitive auditor.
 The passion for the people aspect captivated me then as it does today.
 Having started out in finance, I was committed to learning as much as I could and cut my teeth as a financial recruiter before co-founding Hydrogen in 1997.

 Understanding your client’s specific challenges, nuances and angles, team fit and selling the role to the candidate is what makes recruitment so special.
 Our job is to help people unlock the talent in individuals so that they can achieve their true potential but it’s our duty as employers to provide an inclusive environment to allow them to flourish.

 That’s our goal at Hydrogen.
-I’m proud to say that, 20 years on, we’ve made a lot of strides.Posted about 4 years ago
+I’m proud to say that, 20 years on, we’ve made a lot of strides.Posted over 4 years ago